tepiloxtl/pkfxdl/README.md

 ### **Customizing Audio Languages**

 1. Open download.py in a text editor.
-2. Find the `LANGS_TO_DOWNLOAD` list (around line 24).
+2. Find the `LANGS_TO_DOWNLOAD` list (on line 20).
 3. Modify this list with your desired language codes.
-See the ALL\_LANGS dictionary for all available options.
+See the `ALL_LANGS` dictionary for all available options.
    \# Example: To download Polish and German audio
    `LANGS_TO_DOWNLOAD = ["audio_pl", "audio_de"]`